Variable speed of light: Dimensionless and dimensionful quantities

 Units are vital for experimental measurements and comparing the results of experiments to theory necessarily entangles units and the physical constants.
 Physical constants with units are not fundamental.
 Any equation of physical law can be expressed in a form in which all dimensional quantities are normalized against like-dimensioned quantities (called nondimensionalization), resulting in only dimensionless quantities remaining.
 Only variation of these dimensionless quantities change the nature of physics.
-A physical theory that postulates a varying fine-structure constant can be express as either a variable speed of light or a variable electric charge.
+A physical theory that postulates a varying fine-structure constant can be expressed as either a variable speed of light or a variable electric charge.

 Physicists often adopt natural units in which the physical constants c, G, ħ = h/(2π), 4πε_{0}, and k_{B} take the value one, resulting in every physical quantity being normalized against its corresponding Planck unit.
 When Planck units are used and such equations of physical law are expressed in this nondimensionalized form, no dimensional physical constants such as c, G, ħ, ε_{0}, nor k_{B} remain, only dimensionless quantities, as predicted by the Buckingham π theorem.